Last Updated on July 15, 2022 by Editorial Team

 Pre-birth conditions – do they matter?

 Dyscalculia is established beyond doubt, at least on this premise, that it is a permanent disability of brain to make mathematical calculations of any sort.
 Since the focus of question is a body organ, many researchers hint at the possibility of it being related to pre-birth and at-birth conditions that largely influence the development process of organs.
 Can a semi-developed brain be the behind this problem?

 As per research conducted by ScienceDaily, the pre-term born babies have approx. 39% chances of having general mathematical impairment, but this does not mean that they are dyscalculic.
 The chances of preterm baby coming out as dyscalculic are only 22.6%.
 Again, here the need is to understand that mathematical impairment and dyscalculia are not the same.
 A person with both low IQ and low mathematical ability may not have problems with arithmetic calculations, and so, it cannot classify as a case of dyscalculia.

-To conclude, to get the correct state of dyscalculia in the world, it is very important to be able to differentiate it from various other terms such as mathematical impairment, learned difficulties and slow learning.
+To get the correct state of dyscalculia in the world, it is very important to be able to differentiate it from various other terms such as mathematical impairment, learned difficulties and slow learning.
 Also, since most of the symptoms of dyscalculia are similar to dyslexia, it stays hidden and unattended because of inability or lack of time faced by evaluators to differentiate between the two.
 Since none of the researches are able to attribute beyond doubt any factor as direct cause of dyscalculia, it is safe to say that deeper and extensive research is required to draw the real picture.